allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 MsgCreateDidDocument(id string, signerAccount string)
 ```

-The parameter for the message are the DID to be created and the key that will be used as the initial verification method in the authentication relationship in the DID document.
+The message parameters are the DID to be created and the key is used as the initial verification method in the authentication relationship in the DID document.

-If the input did is not a valid did for the cosmos method or the DID already exists on chain, the message will return an error.
+If the input DID is not a valid DID for the Cosmos method, or if the DID already exists on-chain, the message returns an error.

 Example message and resulting DID Document on a Cosmos Cash chain:
 ```javascript